azat-co/fullstack-javascript/chapter4/chapter4.md

       }
     })

-We'll come back to the `home` function later to add more logic for creating and rendering of a View.
+We'll come back to the `home` function later to add more logic for creating and rendering of a view (instance of a `View` class in Backbone).
 Right now we should define our `homeView`:

     const homeView = Backbone.View.extend({
     })

 It looks familiar, right?
-Backbone.js uses similar syntax for all of its
-components: the `extend` function and a JSON object as a parameter to it.
+Backbone.js uses similar syntax for all of its components: the `extend` function and a JSON object as a parameter to it.

 There are a multiple ways to proceed from now on, but the best practice is to use the `el` and `template` properties, which are special in Backbone.js:

     const homeView = Backbone.View.extend({
       el: 'body',